Workshop on the Geometry of Tensors and Neural Networks 2026

 Registration

-Registration is free but mandatory (before May 21) (registration link) You are welcome to propose a short talk or poster presentation.
+Registration is free but mandatory (by June 1).
+You are welcome to present a poster related to the topics of the workshop.

 Invited speakers